PaulMainwood/PairedComparisons.jl/README.md

 fit!(elo, training_games)
 one_ahead!(elo, testing_games)
 ```
-Output is a vector of probabilities, predicted one time period-ahead, for all the games provided in the testing_games set.
+Output is a vector of probabilities, all predicted one time period ahead, for all the games provided in the testing_games data frame.